realamritthapa/realamritthapa/README.md

-# Hi there 👋, My name is Amrit Thapa
+# Hi there 👋,My name is Amrit Thapa
 #### Student CS at Portland State University
 I am from Nepal and I love anything tech related as well as the outdoors.